Aglyptorhynchus

-Indeterminate remains are known from the early and late Oligocene of South Carolina (Ashley & Chandler Bridge formations) and the Miocene of Hungary (Törökbálint Formation).
+Indeterminate remains are known from the early and late Oligocene of South Carolina (Ashley & Chandler Bridge formations), the Miocene of Hungary (Törökbálint Formation), and the Early Miocene of North Carolina, US (Pungo River Formation, previously placed in Hemirhabdorhynchus).
 It has been hypothesized that Aglyptorhynchus originally arose in the Atlantic around the warm Gulf Stream, and migrated to the Pacific by the Oligocene via the then-open Central American Seaway.